-James and James Fulfillment has migrated ControlPort – its Queen’s Award-winning order fulfillment software – to Amazon Web Services (AWS), enhancing its speed, resilience and scalability globally.
-The company joins eCommerce giants, from Amazon itself to Zappos, on the cloud-computing platform.
+James and James has migrated ControlPort – its Queen’s Award-winning order fulfilment software – to Amazon Web Services (AWS), enhancing its speed, resilience and scalability globally.
+The company joins eCommerce giants such as Graze, River Island, Zalando and Amazon itself on the cloud-computing platform.

 James and James first developed ControlPort in 2010, to bridge the gap between modern eCommerce platforms, such as Shopify, and traditional logistics operations.
-Today, the platform provides warehouse management for James and James’s global network of fulfillment centers; order and inventory management for the 300+ online brands the firm works with; and real-time tracking and returns initiation for their customers.
+Today, the platform provides warehouse management for James and James’s global network of fulfilment centres; order and inventory management for the 300+ online brands the firm works with; and real-time tracking and returns initiation for their customers.

-The move to AWS will provide a more solid foundation on which James and James can scale and optimize its operations, as it brings an additional UK fulfillment center – six times the size of its current one – online over the next year.
+The move to AWS will provide a more solid foundation on which James and James can scale and optimise its operations, as it brings an additional UK fulfilment centre – six times the size of its current one – online over the next year.
 It will also provide a faster user experience and improved resilience, thanks to AWS’s global locations, near-instant automatic failover and advanced data security.

 James Hyde, CEO and Co-founder, James and James Fulfilment, says: “AWS provides cloud infrastructure for many of the everyday services we take for granted – from banks to healthcare providers to government departments.
 As such, moving ControlPort to the platform will enable us to scale-up our service more effectively, for both the current surge in eCommerce demand and our future expansion globally.”